liquibase/liquibase-test-harness/README.md

 3) Open `src/test/groovy/liquibase/harness/LiquibaseHarnessSuiteTest.groovy` in your IDE of choice and run it

 ## Running from the cmd line with Maven
+Build the project first by running `mvn clean install -DskipTests`

 Execute `mvn test` with the (optional) flags outlined below:
 * `-DinputFormat=xml` or select from the other inputFormats listed in [Types of input files](#types-of-input-files)
 * `-DchangeObjects=createTable,dropTable` flag allows you to run specific changeObjects rather than all.
 Use comma separated lists.
 * `-DdbName=mysql` overrides the database type.
 This is only a single value property for now.
 * `-DdbVersion` overrides the database version.
 Works in conjunction with `-DdbName` flag.

+To run the test suite itself, you can execute `mvn -Dtest=LiquibaseHarnessSuiteTest test`

 ## Cleanup